avijitliberty/cloud-native/content/cheatsheets/aws/cloudformation.md

 ![AWS-CloudFormation](/images/uploads/cloudformation.png)

-AWS CloudFormation is an AWS service which allows us to declaratively describe and provision almost all of the AWS services using the JSON or YAML format.
+AWS CloudFormation is an AWS service which allows us to **declaratively** describe and provision almost all of the AWS services using the ```JSON``` or ```YAML``` format.
 It is defined as an “Infrastructure as a code”.
 That allows us to spend less time on managing infrastructure and more time spending on our application logic.

-In AWS CloudFormation we will work with the CloudFormation template and using the template we are creating a stack.
-The template is written either by using JSON or YAML and it describes what AWS services are been provisioned into the stack.
+In AWS CloudFormation we will work with the CloudFormation template and using the template we are creating a **stack**.
+The template describes what AWS services are been provisioned into the stack.

 ### Template Anatomy